Kansas vs. Arkansas Predictions & Picks - NCAA Tournament Second Round

 Kansas Performance Insights

+- Kansas has won the turnover battle by 1.5 turnovers per game, committing 12.1 (211th in college basketball action) while forcing 13.6 (64th in college basketball).

+- The Razorbacks are outscoring opponents by 7.1 points per game, with a +242 scoring differential overall.
+They put up 74.4 points per game (116th in college basketball) and give up 67.3 per contest (97th in college basketball).

-- Kansas wins the rebound battle by 1.3 boards on average.
-It collects 33.3 rebounds per game, which ranks 87th in college basketball, while its opponents grab 32 per outing.
+- Arkansas wins the rebound battle by an average of 3.3 boards.
+It collects 32.6 rebounds per game (120th in college basketball) compared to its opponents' 29.3.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.